-Our action: Benchmarking
+Our action: Benchmarking Our progress:

-Our progress: We are continuing to review our salary constructions to ensure equity and consistency across our workforce.
-This has also included the commencement of moving towards being a Living Wage employer, with significant changes to the lowest paid.
+We are continuing to review our salary constructions to ensure equity and consistency across our workforce.
+In January 2021 we achieved accreditation as a Real Living Wage employer, with significant changes to the lowest paid.
 This has been a substantial factor in reducing the gender pay gap.
-These roles are typically held by females within the organisation and on alignment of pay review dates we will achieve this recognition.
+These roles are typically held by females within the organisation.